• Share this on:

 Low-end market

 In the low-end segment, simple and inexpensive blankets and throws are common.
-Typical retailers include Aldi and HEMA.
-The throws and blankets are usually made of man-made fibres such as polyester, acrylic, polyamide (nylon), or blends of these fibres such as microfibre.
-These may be blended with cotton, but there are no blankets or throws made of 100% natural fibres available in the low-end segment.
-Even in the middle-low-end segment, the selection is relatively limited.
+Typical retailers include ALDI and low-end department stores like Zeeman.
+Throws and blankets are usually made of man-made fibres such as polyester, acrylic, polyamide (nylon), or blends such as microfibre.
+These synthetic fibres may be mixed with cotton, but low-end blankets or throws are generally not made of 100% natural fibres.
+Even at the higher end of this segment, the selection is relatively limited.

-The majority of the products on the low-end market come from China.
-Competing with this type of cheap mass production is almost impossible.
-Instead, the middle- and high-end markets hold the most opportunities for small or medium-sized enterprises (SME) from developing countries.
-If your production is mechanised (power looms, knitting machines, etc.) you can also target the middle-low-end market.
+Most products in the low-end market come from China.
+Competing with this type of cheap mass production is almost impossible for a small or medium-sized enterprise (SME) from a developing country.
+Instead, the middle- and high-end markets offer you the most opportunities.
+If your production is mechanised (power looms, knitting machines and so on), you can also target the low-to-mid-end market.

 Mid-end market

-In the middle-end segment, there is more emphasis on design and finish, while prices are still reasonable.
-Zara Home is an example of a key player in this segment.
-To supply goods to the middle-high-end segment, you need to offer added value in terms of materials and/or craftsmanship.
+In the mid-end segment, there is more emphasis on design and finish, while prices are still reasonable.
+Zara Home is an example of a key player.
+To supply the higher end of this segment, you need to offer added value in terms of materials and/or artisanry.
 Sustainability is increasingly important to consumers in this segment.
 This makes natural and/or recycled materials an interesting option, as well as natural dyes.
 Fashion and trends also play a role, especially for throws.

 High-end/premium market

 In the high-end segment, designer quality is common and private labels are standard.
-The designs in this market tend to be timeless and the focus is on the quality of the material and finish.
-These blankets and throws can also be made with high-end materials such as silk, cashmere, other high-quality types of wool, and blends of these fibres.
-Luxury department stores such as Harrods play an important role in this market.
+Designs in this market tend to be timeless, focusing on the quality of the material and finish.
+These blankets and throws can also be made with high-end materials such as silk, cashmere, other high-quality wool types, or blends of these fibres.
+Luxury department stores such as Liberty London play an important role in this market.

-Through what channels do blankets and throws end up on the end-market?
+Through which channels do blankets and throws end up on the end-market?

-The channels through which blankets and throws are bought and sold on the market follow the traditional patterns: importation takes place via importers/wholesalers that supply to retailers.
-Larger retail chains often bypass the importers/wholesalers and import blankets and throws themselves, while more and more smaller retailers have also started buying directly from suppliers.
+Market access channels for blankets and throws mainly follow traditional patterns.
+Importers/wholesalers supply to retailers.
+Larger retail chains often bypass these intermediaries and handle their own imports, but more and more smaller retailers have also started buying directly from suppliers.
 In some cases, buying agents play a role.

 Source: Globally Cool, GO!
 Good Opportunity & Remco Kemper